 How Does Tech Stack Work?

 Once again, “What are technology stacks?”
 It’s vital to know how they work if you need an answer.
 The two main components of any application are client-side (front-end) and server-side (back-end).
 Each layer of the software is built atop the other, creating a stack.
-Those elements are front-end and back end-technologies, tech stack for data storage, servers, load balancing, and API service.
+Those elements are front-end and back end-technologies, tech stack for data storage, servers, load balancing, and API service and other tech stack examples.

 Since web applications consist of client and server parts, the requirements for their functionality change the programming languages, frameworks, and software with which they will be developed.
 In other words, the functionality requirements of the client and server sides affect the tech stack.